-Criteria for a good problem: Yes No 5.
+Criteria for a good problem: No 5.
 Does government have a responsibility to deal with it?
 6. Is the problem important to community and our class?
 7. Is there enough information to gather about the problem?
 8. Is it a problem that we might be able to solve?

-Project Citizen: Evaluating your Problem in Depth
+Community Action Projects: Evaluating the Problem in Depth